What Autism Looks Like in Everyday Life

 making assumptions based on behaviour.

-acknowledge, and engage, just as you would with anyone else
+6. Include, acknowledge, and engage, just as you would with anyone else

 Invert Colors